ucsb-cs148/f21/_lectures/lect16.md

     * judged by Design Document, Kanban Board, Meeting Logs, Github TEAM information, etc. Design Document should steer through the process.
 * 10% Manual

-# Briefly: Some Lessons Learned

-In our teaching team meetings, the staff share some of the lessons learned.
-We ask you to think of some as well, so that we will have some collective wisdom for future iterations of this class.
-A few examples to stir your imagination:

-* During a rebase, *just rebase*.
-Don't make changes (i.e. fix bugs, add features) during a rebase.
-Only focus on fixing merge conflicts.
-Make your changes to fix bugs or add features before the rebase, or after the rebase, but *not during*.

-* Making sure to listen to your team mates and give everyone a chance to feel like they are a part of the team, because the internal team work and how everyone contributes is crucial to the team's effectiveness and success.

-Let's take a moment: what are some other lessons you've learned this quarter?
-Please type them type them into the `#lessons_learned` channel in Slack!

 # ESCIs (Course Evaluations)